-This level of funding opens up a range of options to enable additional training, alongside the Advanced Diploma in Accounting qualification, to augment the apprentice's on-programme learning.
+This level of funding opens up a range of options to enable additional training, alongside the Level 3 Diploma in Accounting qualification, to augment the apprentice's on-programme learning.

 The expected length of the Assistant Accountant apprenticeship is 15–18 months, but this is only a guideline and you can extend this to 24 months if you feel it’s appropriate.
 This gives you plenty of flexibility to incorporate other AAT short qualifications to ensure the apprentice has a solid foundation in the basic skills needed.